Palestine, Texas

 Palestine (/ˈpælᵻstiːn/ PAL-ist-een) is a city in and the seat of Anderson County in the U.S. state of Texas.
-It was named for Palestine, Illinois, by preacher Daniel Parker, who had migrated from that town.
+It was named after Palestine, Illinois, by preacher Daniel Parker, who had migrated from that town.

 The city had a 2020 U.S. census population of 18,544, making it the sixth-largest incorporated municipality in Northeast Texas by population.
 Palestine is a relatively small city located in the Piney Woods, equidistant from the major cities of Dallas, Houston, and Shreveport, Louisiana.

 It is notable for its natural environment, and has a notable dogwood blooming season.
 It has 23 historical sites on the National Register of Historic Places, and was the western terminus of the historic Texas State Railroad.
-Today this steam-and-diesel railroad museum operates tourist trains between Palestine and Rusk.
+Today, this steam-and-diesel railroad museum operates tourist trains between Palestine and Rusk.

 History

-Indigenous groups such as the Coushatta Indians occupied this area for thousands of years before European encounter.
+Indigenous groups, such as the Coushatta Tribe, occupied this area for thousands of years before European encounter.
 During the years of Spanish and Mexican control of major parts of the Southwest, what became East Texas was lightly settled by Europeans.

 Founding

-A trading post was established by Anglo Americans here about 1843, and some settlers gathered around it.
-In 1846, the Texas Legislature created Palestine to serve as a seat for the newly established Anderson County.
+A trading post was established by Anglo-Americans circa 1843, and some settlers gathered around it.
+In 1846, the Texas Legislature incorporated Palestine to serve as a seat for the newly established Anderson County.
 James R. Fulton, Johnston Shelton, and William Bigelow were hired by the first Anderson County commissioners to survey the surrounding land and lay out a town site.
 This consisted of a central courthouse square and the surrounding 24 blocks.

-The city was named after Palestine, Illinois, as suggested by Daniel Parker, a minister of Pilgrim Church who had migrated with numerous other settlers from that town.
+The city was named after Palestine, Illinois, as suggested by Micham Main and or Daniel Parker, a minister of Pilgrim Church who had migrated with the Main family and numerous other settlers from that town.